In this amazing birds list, you’ll meet some of the most incredible members of the bird world.

 Birds of paradise are a family of birds found in the rainforests of Southeast Asia, New Guinea, and eastern Australia.
 Male birds of paradise are famous for their stunning plumage.

-Specimens of birds of paradise found by early explorers had often had their legs and wings removed.
+Specimens of birds of paradise brought back by early explorers had often had their legs and wings removed.
 This led to the belief that the birds never landed and were carried in the air by their feathers.
 The local belief that birds of paradise came from heaven added to the mystery surrounding the birds.

 Bowerbirds – Build To Impress